RubyNative/SwiftRuby/README.md

-### RubyNative
+### SwiftRuby

-RubyNative is a port of the Ruby core api to Swift intended to be used with [CocoaScript](https://github.com/RubyNative/CocoaScript) scripts or any Swift Program that would like simpler access to file i/o than is offered by Foundation kit.
+RubyNative is a port of the Ruby core api to Swift intended to be used with [Diamond](https://github.com/RubyNative/Diamond) scripts or any Swift Program that would like simpler access to file i/o than is offered by Foundation kit.
 It also extends Swift's String and Array classes and will provide a well integrated Regexp class to take the burden off the programmer dealing with